Dev Diary: Dragon Chroma Experiment

 Next, those waves enter the big array of discretes on the left side of the board.
 In the middle of those is a single IC containing four pretty decent op-amps.
 This lot applies a 3-stage low-pass filter to each square wave, leaving us with nice looking sine waves.
 I used Analog Devices' Analog Filter Wizard to design this.

 Finally, to the right of the op-amp IC are two AD835 multiplier ICs.
 They're quite expensive!
 This is not a cost-effective solution to the problem!
-However, they're very simple to use, not requiring a scaling of the input signal and probably reamplification afterwards.
+However, they're very simple to use:

 Experiment 1